 Why are Germans so concerned about their privacy?
 The answer is that not so long ago it was once taken from them, and they’ve learned what to watch out for.
 Privacy and anonymity are invisible, intangible rights that most of us take for granted, and in many cases barely think about.
 Personally, I use social media like Facebook less since the tradeoff of all of my personal privacy in exchange for baby photos or an angry political post seems like a bad deal.

-The tradeoff to fame is that you give up both privacy and anonymity, something the majority of us possess but tend to undervalue, if not ignore outright.
-Now you might say, well that’s what I want, I’d like to be under the limelight, in front of the cameras, have X amount of followers.
+The tradeoff of fame is that you give up both privacy and anonymity, something the majority of us possess but tend to undervalue, if not ignore outright.
+Now you might say, well that’s what I want, I’d like to be under the limelight, in front of the cameras, have followers around the world who all recognize me.
 It sounds good in theory, but it is no different than being the CEO of a major company or the president.
 As the old saying goes, with great power comes great responsibility.

 I’d say giving up your privacy is less damning than what I’ll describe next, namely being at the mercy of the public.
 Being famous is similar to a company going onto the stock exchange.
 You now belong to the public.
 The public, however, happen to be the harshest and most cutthroat investors around.
 If they even get a scent that your brand isn’t performing to their standards, they’ll dump you like yesterday’s rubbish.

 The public constantly demands more from you.
 Sure, your last film did well but that was last year after all.
 What have you done this year?
 You looked great in that photoshoot but now you’ve put on 5 lbs.
 God forbid something goes wrong, some incident happens.
 The public will turn on you in a hearbeat; as soon as the news breaks there’ll be jokes, memes, etc. Sometimes you can bounce back, and many have but this is where the test comes in.
 Many can’t and don’t.
 Their resulting lives end up being worse than if they were never famous.